-- 1. Conduct Equity Audit of Transfer language, processes, and procedures - Opportunity to re-frame our message to students and ensure that every student has the information and option to prepare for a transfer pathway - Transfer canvas shell guidance, support, and "how to" stay on track for transfer - Design a transfer mapping program - 2.
-Build a comprehensive marketing campaign centering transfer options and opportunities for students. - Create media packages featuring Black/AA student alumni success stories - Partner with community agencies to spread the message to Black/AA community members about transfer opportunities beyond the high schools - Transfer culture embedded into outreach, recruitment, and marketing messaging - Introduce transfer options and pathways during summer orientation - 3.
-Implement cohort management counseling model for African American / Black students - Conduct proactive outreach to African American / Black students at key milestones, to celebrate progress & coach next steps towards transfer progress - 4.
-Audit Transfer Center Capacity - Hire Student Ambassadors as Peer Transfer Mentors - Increase capacity for outreach and in-reach; coordinate with Outreach Team
+1. Conduct Equity Audit of Transfer language, processes, and procedures

+- Opportunity to re-frame our message to students and ensure that every student has the information and option to prepare for a transfer pathway. - Develop transfer information communication strategy for Black and African American students. - Design transfer Canvas shell and transfer mapping program.

+2. Build a comprehensive marketing campaign centering transfer options and opportunities for students

+- Create media packages featuring Black and African American student alumni success stories. - Partner with community agencies beyond the high schools to spread the message to Black and African American community members and organizations about transfer opportunities. - Transfer culture embedded into outreach, recruitment, and marketing messaging. - Introduce transfer options and pathways during summer orientation.

+3. Implement cohort management counseling model for Black and African American students

+• Conduct proactive outreach to Black and African American students at key milestones, to celebrate progress and coach next steps towards transfer progress.

+4. Audit Transfer Center Capacity

+• Hire Student Ambassadors as Peer Transfer Mentors to increase outreach and in-reach capacity.